Scotch Bonnet Storage Hacks

 Whole

-Store fresh and whole bonnet in freezer bags and freeze for as long as possible.
-The frozen whole variant can be used for sauces, dishes, rice meals, and stir fry directly from the freezer.
+Store fresh and whole bonnets in freezer bags and freeze for as long as possible.
+You can use these frozen scotch bonnets for sauces, dishes, rice meals, and stir-fry directly from the freezer.

 Paste